What you need:

 7. Bake for approximately 15 minutes or until kale is crisp and the cheese is completely melted and slightly browned.
 Top with avocado slices, coconut bacon, chives, and hot sauce, and serve immediately.

-Photo courtesy of Lauren Toyota
+Photo credit: Lauren Toyota